elsie-h/ward_gower/writeup.md

-Gower’s dissimilarity in hierachical clustering using Ward’s method
+Gower’s dissimilarity in hierarchical clustering using Ward’s method
 ================
 Elsie Horne
 16/01/2019